How To Figure Out Social Rules And Norms On Your Own

 Accept socializing is full of uncertainty and no one gets it right all the time

 Most social rules and norms aren't immutable laws.
 It's more that they say, "This will work more often than not."
 There are always exceptions.
-Sometimes one altered variable totally changes the way you need to interact with a person.
+Sometimes one altered variable totally changes the way you need to interact with someone.
 It can make socializing very baffling and frustrating.
 You should try to accept that you'll never be able to navigate situations with a foolproof map.
 Don't feel too bad if you make a mistake.
 They're unavoidable.
-Just like it's impossible for a basketball or League of Legends player to always make the right play in a match.
+Just like it's impossible for a basketball player to always make the right move.